SAINTILLION/Classifier/README.md

 # Classifier
-This Repo contains machine learning classifier models usind the pytorch deep learning frame work
+This Repo contains machine learning classifier models using the pytorch deep learning frame work.